-Distribution: Occurring east of the Cascades crest in Washington; Washington south to California, east to Idaho and Nevada.
+Distribution: Occurring east of the Cascades crest in Washington, chiefly in the central region; Washington to California, east to Idaho and Nevada.

 Habitat: Sagebrush or juniper flats to ponderosa pine forests, often on lithosol.

 Conservation Status: Not of concern

 Low, matted subshrubs 5 to 15 cm. in height.